looseMole/distributed-file-backup/README.md

 **Disclaimer** \
-The distributed-file-backup repo is a personal project by looseMole, and is not intended for professional use.
+The distributed-file-backup repo is a personal project by looseMole and TidosDK, and is not intended for professional use.
 The software is provided as-is, and no warranties of any kind is provided if someone were to run the software within.

 **Description** \